funcool/promesa/doc/channels.md

 #### Errors

-On difference with `core.async`, promesa channels supports the notion of error.
-The errors can happen externaly (a producer process that fails) or internally (happens on the provided transducer).
+One difference with `core.async`, promesa channels supports the notion of error.
+The errors can happen externally (a producer process that fails) or internally (happens on the provided transducer).

-For notify of a possible external exception cause, you should proceed to call close! function with the cause as second argument:
+For notification of a possible external exception cause, you should proceed to call close! function with the cause as second argument:

 ```clojure